deeptho/blindscan/README.md

 Always use the latest versions from both repositories, or make sure that the versions match (e.g. the same tag or the same branch)

+Installation instructtions in Ubuntu can be found in <INSTALL.md>

 # Spectrum Scan

 `./neumo-blindscan  -c spectrum` will scan a satellite in less 30 seconds with a resolution of 2MHz on tbs5927/